 Ember has seen little in the way of major changes since being first released in 2012, which means it is a strictly backwards compatible framework.
 On the flip-side, the framework is updated every six weeks and claims it maintains a strong commitment to stability.
-Netflix, Apple and Microsoft are just some of the corporations that use Ember.
+Netflix, Apple and Microsoft are just some of the corporations that have used Ember in apps.

 Svelte’s second unique quality is the addition of first-class support of reactivity.
 That allows for improved performance without the need for a Virtual Dom, which makes Svelte’s rendering the fastest of any JS framework.

 Component-based (HTML, CSS, and JS) and lightweight, Svelte is written in TypeScript.
 But crucially, the framework doesn’t require knowledge of TypeScript to fully use it.

-So finally, which of Angular, Vue, React, Preact, Ember or Svelte should you choose for your app?
+So finally, which of Angular, Vue, React, Preact, Ember, Svelte or Solid should you choose for your app?
 As outlined above, each framework or library has its strengths and weaknesses.
 The right choice depends on the particular needs of an application and is also often at least as influenced by developer resources and business considerations.

 But we would be cheating if we left it so open at the end of such an extensive review of the six.
 So, here are some rules of thumb to help you decide:

 And if you still can’t make up your mind, try them all out in different contexts.
 You’ll come to your own conclusions.

-Krusche & Company is a Munich-based web development, DevOps, Cloud and digital transformation agency with over 20-years of experience.
+Krusche & Company is a Munich-based nearshore IT outsourcing company specialising in web development, DevOps and cloud with over 20 years of experience.
 We support and enable our partners’ digital goals from enterprise portals for some of Europe’s best-known brands to lean MVPs for promising start-ups and everything in-between.

 Our model of German management and nearshored tech talent combine to provide a unique blend of quality, control and price.
 We prioritise excellence in communication on an equal footing to excellence in our tech stack.